The State of Florida issues COVID-19 updates

 FLORIDA DIVISION OF EMERGENCY MANAGEMENT

-- This week, the Division is making another major push of PPE to support health care workers in long-term care facilities.
+- This week, the Division is making another major push of PPE, targeted to long-term care facilities and rural communities.
 This includes:

 - With that push, the Division will have distributed: